NetComposer/nkbase/doc/self_convergent.md

 	ok | {error, term()}.
 ```

-Use these functions removes all fields from a dmap and schedule its deletion.
-It will find a existing dmap, remove all of this fields, and add a `ttl` to schedule its removal (see Delete Operation at [Eventually Consistent Mode](eventually_consistent.md#delete-operation.md).
+Use these functions to _delete_ a dmap.
+It will find an existing dmap, remove all of its fields, and add a `ttl` to schedule its removal (see Delete Operation at [Eventually Consistent Mode](eventually_consistent.md#delete-operation)).

-## Listing Domains, Class and Keys
+## Listing Domains, Classes and Keys

-You can use the same functions for [Eventually Consistent Mode](eventually_consistent.md#listing-domains-class-and-keys).
+You can use the same functions for [Eventually Consistent Mode](eventually_consistent.md#listing-domains-classes-and-keys).

 ## Examples